mucommander/mucommander/readme.txt

 Bug fixes:
 - Prevent deadlock which caused the application to freeze while switching tabs on MAC OS.
-- Recycle Bin is now working on Windows 64-bit (ticket #234)
+- Recycle Bin is now working on Windows 64-bit with a 64-bit Java runtime (ticket #234).
 - Key combinations that contain the TAB key can be set as shortcuts (ticket #465).
 - Fix installation via software center on Ubuntu.
 - Symbolic links cannot be opened (ticket #467).